Entering the European market for cushion covers

 External packaging labels should include:

-The most important information on the product labels of cushion covers is composition, size, origin and care labelling.
-Your buyer will further specify what information they need on the product labels or on the item itself, such as logos or 'made in…' information.
+The most important information on cushion cover product labels is composition, size, origin and care labelling.
+Your buyer will further specify what information they need on the product labels or the item itself, such as logos or ‘made in’ information.
 This is part of the order specifications.
-In Europe it is common to use EAN or barcodes on the product label.
-For more information, please refer to the labelling-specific rules under the Textile Regulation.
+In Europe, EAN or barcodes are commonly used on the product label.
+For more information, please refer to the Textile Regulation.

 Packaging specifications